 A basic requirement for QSBS status is that the issuing corporation must be a C corporation at the time QSBS is issued.
 Stock is issued by an S corporation won’t transform into QSBS if the corporation terminates its S corporation election and becomes a C corporation.

-One possible advanced planning idea involves a situation where an S corporation issues stock and then subsequently converts to a C corporation.
-Generally, if the issuer of stock is an S corporation, stock issued by the S corporation does not and will never qualify to as QSBS.
+One possible advanced planning idea involves the situation where an S corporation issues stock and then subsequently converts to a C corporation.
+Generally, if the issuer of stock is an S corporation, stock issued by the S corporation does not and will never qualify to be QSBS.
 But there is an argument that if stock issued by an S corporation and that S corporation subsequently converts to a C corporation, there will be a point in the future where the corporation has been a C corporation (and a business satisfying all of other “qualified small business” requirements) for “substantially all” of the taxpayer’s holding period.
 At that point, the taxpayer could exchange the former S corporation stock for C corporation stock in an “F” reorganization or “E” reorganization.
 The planning idea would be that the original issuance requirement would no longer be tested at the time of the original issuance (when the corporation was an S corporation), but rather at the time of the exchange of stock for stock in the reorganization.
 The holding period for the QSBS would likely be held to commence when the stock is exchanged in the reorganization, although there isn’t any guidance addressing that point.